sagesteppe/eSTZwritR/README.md

 # Description

-An R package for applying standardized file naming, directory structure, mapping, and metadata conventions to empirical Seed Transfer Zones (eSTZs).
+An R package for applying standardized file naming, directory structure, mapping, for empirical Seed Transfer Zones (eSTZs) in the United States.

 ## Overview

-The goal of this package is to standardize eSTZ documentation to accelerate the sharing of these resources among natural resource professionals.
+The goal of this package is to standardize eSTZ documentation to streamline the sharing of these resources among natural resource professionals, and for researchers to be able to collectively utilize the products.

 ## :arrow_double_down: Installation

-eSTZwritR is available only on github.
-It can be installed using `remotes` or `devtools` like so:
+eSTZwritR is available only on github, with no plans for submission to CRAN.
+It can be installed using `remotes` or `devtools` (or `pak` etc.) like so:

     install.packages('devtools')
     devtools::install_github('sagesteppe/eSTZwritR')

+It relies on `sf` which on occasion can be difficult to install.
+If you have install problems (read them…), but `sf` is a likely culprit as it requires several external binaries and libraries.

 Once installed it can be attached for use like any other package from github or CRAN